Yacht registration tax relief to end before 2019 in Spain

 In February 2017, one of the nitrogen cylinders of a stored energy system onboard exploded while being topped up to maintain the correct pressure.
 A crew member died as a result of the explosion.
 The findings of the investigation indicate that significant corrosion affected the structural integrity of the cylinder.

-Cargo must be stowed according to approved arrangements
+Cargo must be stored according to the Cargo Securing Manual

 All cargo, whether carried on or under deck, should be stowed and secured in accordance with the vessel’s Cargo Securing Manual as approved under Regulation 5.6 of Chapter VI of the Safety of Life at Sea (SOLAS) Convention.